-We've taken the best concepts from conventional waterproofing and traditional basement flooding prevention methods and combined them to create the most innovative and effective systems to repair basement water problems in the industry.
+We've taken the best concepts from conventional waterproofing methods and combined them to create the most innovative, effective systems in the industry.

-This involves "painting" the basement walls and floors with a waterproof coating of cement that's meant to seal out moisture.
+This waterproofing technique involves "painting" basement walls and floors with a waterproof, cement-based coating that's supposed to seal out moisture.
 Even when applied correctly, this thin membrane usually fails in response to prolonged hydrostatic pressure from outside the foundation.